Last Updated: February 01, 2023

 - It is crucial to read the instructions carefully and to follow all the directions.

 - Check the attempted answers.
-Make sure the writing is legible as the test is machine scored.
-In case one is hesitant about certain multiple-choice questions, make an educated guess.
+Make sure the writing is legible, as the test is machine-scored.
+If one is hesitant about certain multiple-choice questions, make an educated guess.

 - Most importantly, practice!
 Practice is a must to crack a PSAT test with decent marks.